 3. Relying solely on budget vs actuals may be exposing you to risk

 At the completion of a job, your budget in comparison to your actual spend is the ultimate arbiter of whether the project was financially successful or not.
 However, during the job, relying solely on your ‘budget versus actuals’ number will give a picture that is woefully incomplete.

 Because payments can take so long to process, your actuals can appear to be way below your budget for the vast majority of the project, but you can still end up going way over budget as future invoices trickle in.
 In order to accurately assess risk, you need to use more advanced tracking methods with early warnings signs built in.

 4. There is an error in the pricing of one of your line items

 By using a standardized cost tracking format and consistent cost categories across projects, your team can create a reliable pricing index.
 By tracking individual line items in real-time and comparing them to historical pricing data, you can catch anomalies or mistakes early in the project.

 5. Bottlenecks in your company are harming your projects

 Internal processes might be slowing your projects down.
 Are vendors holding off work because it takes too long to get invoices paid?
 Are design changes common on your company’s projects?
 A good cost tracker process can help uncover systemic roadblocks that need to be addressed.

-In order to accurately assess risk and leverage your cost tracking data as an early warning system, you need to use more advanced cost tracking methods.
+In order to accurately assess risk and leverage your data as an early warning system, you need to use more advanced methods.
 Download our guide to The Fundamentals of Project Cost Tracking to get industry best practices, recommendations and examples.